google/WebFundamentals/src/content/en/updates/2018/09/nic69.md

 been released, the next queued request will be granted the lock, and execute.

 MDN has a great [Web Locks primer](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) and includes a more in-depth explanation and lots of examples.
+Or dive in deeper and check out the [spec](https://github.com/WICG/web-locks).

 <div class="clearfix"></div>